 Consumer watchdog warns some ‘smart toys’ put children’s safety, data at risk

-A consumer advocacy group is warning parents to watch out for “smart toys” that can listen, watch, track, and collect sensitive personal data, according to a new report from Channel 9′s partners at Boston 25.
+A consumer advocacy group is warning parents to watch out for “smart toys” that can listen, watch, track, and collect sensitive personal data, according to a new report from Action News Jax’s sister station Boston 25.

 The Massachusetts Public Interest Research Group released its 38th annual Trouble in Toyland report and focused on the “growing threat” from toys that can spy on children.